 While some veterinarians have collected anecdotal successes, there still aren’t many official studies documenting the effects of CBD on cats.

-If you are considering giving your cat cannabis, it’s important you don’t self-administer cannabis you would buy for human consumption.
-Pet poisoning by marijuana is on the rise.
-If you just let your cat chew on some pot like you would catnip, it could have lethal results.
-THC is toxic to both cats and dogs.
+If you are considering giving your cat products derived from cannabis, it’s important you don’t self-administer cannabis you would buy for human consumption.